sravanroy/Deploying-SMS-Classifier-EC2-Heroku/README.md

-# Deploying-SMS-Classifier-Heroku
+# Deploying-SMS-Classifier-EC2 and Heroku
-Deployed a Spam/Ham Classifier model onto Heroku Server
+Deployed a Spam/Ham Classifier model onto Amazon EC2 and Heroku Server